 Greenspace sending sites must meet the definition in O.C.G.A.
 36-22-2(3).
 If the City buys the property after its development rights have been transferred, the purchase price must reflect that value reduction as determined by an appraisal.
 The ordinance states that the restrictions recorded on sending sites cannot be restored by subsequent rezonings if any occur.

 In 1991, the City used TDR to permanently protect a significant landmark known as “The Castle” located on Fifteenth Street (87 Fifteen Street, N.W.) in what is known as the Midtown area of Atlanta.
 The Castle was designed and built in 1909-10 by Ferdinand D. McMillan, an eccentric businessman who succeeded in creating an architecturally unique home.
 In this transfer, a Special Use Permit for a Transfer of Excess Development Rights was granted to AT&T Resource Management Corporation for a receiving site located at an adjacent site on Fourteenth Street.
 Almost 80,000 square feet of development rights were transferred from The Castle to the 800,000 square-foot office tower.
-The transfer was documented in a recorded agreement which specifies the restrictions against alteration or demolition of The Castle.
+The transfer was documented in a recorded agreement that specifies the restrictions against alteration or demolition of The Castle.